biomedisa/biomedisa/README/ubuntu2204_interpolation_cli.md

 ```

 #### Install CUDA Toolkit
-Install [CUDA](https://developer.nvidia.com/cuda-downloads) Toolkit.
 You may choose any CUDA version compatible with your NVIDIA GPU architecture as outlined in the [NVIDIA Documentation](https://docs.nvidia.com/deeplearning/cudnn/latest/reference/support-matrix.html).
 If you select a version other than 12.6, you will need to adjust the following steps accordingly:
 ```
 wget https://developer.download.nvidia.com/compute/cuda/repos/ubuntu2204/x86_64/cuda-ubuntu2204.pin
 sudo mv cuda-ubuntu2204.pin /etc/apt/preferences.d/cuda-repository-pin-600